nosoop/SM-TFCustAttr/README.md

 The particular implementation details may change in the future, as long as we can get information out of an entity in a persistent manner.

-## Writing attribute plugins

-Custom attributes are standard SourceMod plugins, so standard stuff applies.
-However, there is one principle to keep in mind:

-Attributes are generally unknown until they matter.
-This means that:

-* Attribute plugins shouldn't care about the attribute / entity mapping and lifecycle.
-That is the job of this framework.
-* Hooks should effectively be detours.
-All entities that support the attribute should be checked if the attribute is present at runtime.
-* Attributes are potentially mutable.
-Another plugin may remove or modify their value.